Audio By Carbonatix

 The Capote screening on Wednesday, September 28, starts at 5 p.m.
 Pizza will be served, and then the movie, which tells the story of In Cold Blood author Truman Capote’s friendship with a killer, will screen at 5:30.
 Afterwards, audience members can participate in a Q&A with director Bennett Miller on Skype.
 ASU associate professor of film Adam Collis will moderate.
 The event is free.

-We’re aiming to raise $30,000 by December 31, so we can continue covering what matters most to you.
-If New Times matters to you, please take action and contribute today, so when news happens, our reporters can be there.
+We feel thankful for our staff and for the privilege of fulfilling our mission to be an unparalleled source of information and insight in Phoenix.
+We’re aiming to raise $30,000 by December 31, so we can continue covering what matters most to this community.
 The “Hollywood Invades Tempe” screening of Capote takes place Wednesday, September 28, at the Bateman Physical Sciences Center on the ASU Tempe Campus.
 Visit theatrefilm.asu.edu for more information.